Pharmacists aren’t completely worthless after all.

 Now, about that raise….

-3 thoughts on “Pharmacists aren’t completely worthless after all.”
+3 responses to “Pharmacists aren’t completely worthless after all.”

 All pharmacist by nature are considered “clinical”, and make interventions on a routine basis.
 The major difference is their practice environment.